The Impact of Playworks on Students’ Physical Activity by Race/Ethnicity: Findings from a Randomized Controlled Trial

 December 8, 2017

-A new review conducted by RAND Corporation and commissioned by The Wallace Foundation found that Playworks stands out among social and emotional learning (SEL) programs for evidence of impact.
-The…
+A new review conducted by RAND Corporation and commissioned by The Wallace Foundation found that Playworks stands out among elementary school programs that support the intrapersonal and interpersonal competencies of…

 May 2, 2013

-Impact and Implementation Findings from an Experimental Evaluation of Playworks: Effects on School Climate, Academic Learning, Student Social Skills and Behavior ›
+Impact and Implementation Findings from an Experimental Evaluation of Playworks ›

 Summary A randomized control trial by Mathematica Policy Research and Stanford University found that compared to control schools, Students are more physically active at Playworks schools: There was a 43%…